nhejazi/almost-surely/content/posts/r-graphics-ggplot-vs-base.md

 hard](http://www.haskellforall.com/2016/04/worst-practices-should-be-hard.html)
 (which, to its credit, the base graphics system certainly is).

-Anyway, cheers for now – I think I mostly covered everything I had hoped to talk about from Jeff Leek's post, but, really, who knows, there might be a follow-up post at some point...
+OK, I think I mostly covered everything I had hoped to talk about from Jeff Leek's post, but, there might be a follow-up post at some point...